 LUAU PARTY IDEAS FOR FOOD

 Kid's luau party ideas will get you thinking of fruit and tropical drinks or if you think that the younger kids might turn their noses up at the idea of fruit, bring in the BBQ.
 The more exciting the food looks the more it is likely to get eaten.
 Use empty coconut shells, scooped out melons and pineapples, banana leaves, wicker baskets and plastic sand pails as serving dishes to give a real tropical feel.

-- Fruity Kebabs.
-Use seasonal fruits and skewer bite size pieces on sticks.
-Have a bowl of melted chocolate sauce to dip them in to tempt those who are wary of fruit!
+- Fruit Kebabs.
+Use seasonal fruit and put bite size pieces on skewers.
+Consider having a bowl of melted chocolate sauce to dip them in as a real treat!

 - Fruit Smoothies.
-Put fruits, plain natural yogurt and a little fruit juice in a blender.
-Give it a whiz and create a really refreshing smoothie drink.
-Serve in tall plastic glasses, topped with an umbrella and a glace cherry.
+Combine fruit, plain natural yogurt and a little fruit juice in a blender.
+Give it a whiz and create a refreshing smoothie drink.
+Serve in tall plastic glasses, topped with an umbrella and a cherry.

 - Hawaiian Cocktails.
 Mix fruit juices with some lemonade in tropical cups or real coconut cups.
-Top with ice and get cool!
+Top with ice.

 - Blue Lagoon.
 Add a small dash of blue food coloring to a glass of fizzy lemonade.
 Top with an umbrella and a bendy straw.